The expanded child tax credit briefly slashed child poverty. Here's what else it did

 The expanded credit also cost a lot more taxpayer money

-The expansion of the child tax credit – and the social benefits that come with it – obviously come with a cost, too.
+The expansion of the child tax credit and the social benefits that come with it obviously comes with a cost, too.

 Unless Congress can find a way to agree on an extension of the expanded child tax credit — and cost is a big concern for many of its critics — the policy now reverts back to its previous iteration.